-Successfully block rust stains on surfaces, preventing them from seeping through to new paint work – our 2-step guide below walks you through on how to suitably prepare, prime and paint over rust with Zinsser products, featuring a decorative topcoat that is available in more than 4,000+ RAL, NCS and BS colours.
+Effectively block rust stains and stop them from bleeding through fresh paintwork with our simple 2-step guide to using stain-blocking paints.
+Learn how to prepare, prime, and paint over rust using Zinsser products, finishing with a decorative topcoat available in over 4,000 colours.

 The Benefits